niyatiprabhu/Dressmart/README.md

 **Optional Nice-to-have Stories**

+* Users can upload a "virtual closet" with each garment they have
 * Users will get a push notification in the morning to remind them
   * "Good morning!
 Check out today's weather to get started."
 * Users will get a push notification in the evening to give feedback
   * "Hey there!
 How did your outfit work out today?"
 * Users can give feedback and set their preferences for hot/cold/etc
   * The app will adjust outfit suggestions based on this
 * Users can friend other users and see friends' outfits on a feed
 * Users can share their outfits to friends
 * Users can search for other users and view their profiles